smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/production/windows_install_from_pg_dump.md

   postgres=#
   ```
   * If you get a code page error on Windows see 1.1.2 below.

+### 1.1.0 Memory Requirements

+Approximately:

+* Windows 10 seems to need 6-8GB to function in normal use;
+* The database needs 1-2 GB (SQL server will automatically; Postgres will run in less);
+* R needs 1-2 GB (depends on study size; may need more);
+* The Middleware 2-3GB;
+* The front end 1-2GB.

+16GB recommended.
+If you process large geographies using the Node.js tilemaker 48-64GB is recommended.

 ### 1.1.1 Postgres User Setup